gluestack/gluestack-ui/README.md

   <br>
 </h3>

-## `dank-style` allows you to use CSS in your React and React Native projects with ease.
-This increases flexibility and improves code reuse and dynamic styling capabilities.
+## A library that allows you to use CSS in your React and React Native projects with a modern, powerful and flexible way. `dank-style` allows you to write CSS using JavaScript, which enables you to take advantage of the power and expressiveness of both languages.
+With its simple and intuitive API, you can easily create dynamic styles, responsive design, and handle themes for your applications.

 ## Documentation